kennygrant/bestiary/errors.md

 ## Asserts & Exceptions

 Go doesn't provide asserts or exceptions by design.
+Go is boring.